WhiskyTangoFawks/LunarFalloutPlus/LitR Tips and Tricks.md

 # LitR Survival - Tips

 ## Hunger & Thirst
-- Cola and beer will quench your thirst, they're just as good as water.
-Cola also restores action points.
 - The heavier an item is, the more it will satiate you, with valuable items gaining a bonus

 ## Ammo